 |Inlets underneath / underside entry||angled / corner||straight||angled|

-So a corner valve is an angled valve whose top faces inwards, parallel with the wall, rather than outwards.
+Corner valves (sometimes called flat front valves) are often a decorative choice as they don't protrude as far from your radiator as angled valves do.
+Acorner valve is an angled valve whose top faces inwards, parallel with the wall, rather than outwards.
 It can make it more awkward to adjust, depending on the placement of your radiator, but the option is there.

-What Size Radiator Valve Do I require?
+What Size Radiator Valve Do I Need?

 While the overall size of each radiator valve can be dependant on the aesthetics and type (thermostatic valves are usually longer), we're going to talk about fitting sizes here.
 Meaning the width of the connections, measured in millimetres.

 15mm valves are the only size you’re likely to encounter, since 15mm copper pipes are the most common.
 There are also other sizes, from 8mm to 28mm, and there are accompanying adapters.

-Traditional, Minimalist, and Modern Valve Styles
+Traditional or Modern Valve Styles

 Traditional Valves for Classic Homes

 If you air on the traditional side of things, these designs may be for you.
 Take a look at some of our favourites and shop the full range below.